Minack Theatre

 In 1944, the theatre was used as a location for the Gainsborough Studios film Love Story, starring Stewart Granger and Margaret Lockwood but inclement weather forced them to retreat to a studio mock-up.
 In 1955, the first dressing rooms were built.
 In the 1970s, the theatre was managed by Lawrence Shove.
-Since 1976 the theatre has been registered as a charitable trust and is now run by a local management team.
-Rowena Cade died on 26 March 1983, at the age of 89.
+Since 1976 the theatre has been registered as a charitable trust and is now a Charitable Incorporated Organisation (CIO).

-The Minack currently is used from Easter to September for a full summer season of 20 plays, produced by companies from all over the UK and visiting companies from the US.
-The theatre is open for visitors throughout the rest of the year.
-The 75th anniversary of the Minack was celebrated with a production of The Tempest in August 2007, directed by Simon Taylor and performed by the Winchester College Players.
+The theatre is open for visitors throughout the year though visiting days are limited in the winter.
+The 90th anniversary of the Minack was celebrated with a production of The Tempest performed by Hertfordshire Players in August 2022.